Last updated Feb 10, 2023

 1. To view new changes in your app, run forge deploy again, or run forge tunnel.
 This is explained fully in the next section.

-While your app is deployed to either a development or staging environment, (DEVELOPMENT) or (STAGING) will appear in your app title.
+While your app is deployed to either a development or staging environment, (development) or (staging) will appear in your app title.
 This suffix is removed once you've deployed your app to production.

 Deploy app changes

 Once your app is installed, it will automatically pick up all minor app deployments so you don't need to run the forge install command again.
 Minor deployments are changes that don't modify app permissions in the manifest.yml file.
-You can deploy the changes onto your developer site by using one of two methods:
+You can deploy the changes onto your developer site or Bitbucket workspace by using one of two methods:

 • Manually, by running the forge deploy command.